NIO (NYSE:NIO) Releases Earnings Results, Beats Estimates By $0.03 EPS

-NIO (NYSE:NIO – Get Rating) announced its quarterly earnings results on Wednesday.
-The company reported ($1.34) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($1.37) by $0.03, Briefing.com reports.
-The firm had revenue of $10.29 billion for the quarter, compared to the consensus estimate of $9.77 billion.
+NIO (NYSE:NIO – Get Rating) issued its earnings results on Wednesday.
+The company reported ($1.34) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.37) by $0.03, Briefing.com reports.
+The company had revenue of $10.29 billion for the quarter, compared to analysts’ expectations of $9.77 billion.
 NIO had a negative return on equity of 30.26% and a negative net margin of 23.93%.
-The company’s quarterly revenue was up 21.8% on a year-over-year basis.
-During the same period in the prior year, the company posted ($0.07) earnings per share.
+NIO’s quarterly revenue was up 21.8% compared to the same quarter last year.
+During the same period last year, the business earned ($0.07) EPS.

 Analyst Upgrades and Downgrades